 There are a variety of safety products available that can be wired into a Future Automation mechanism that include, PIR sensors, buzzers, shock sensors, motion sensors, and cut-off switches.
 In addition a Future Automation product can be controlled by permanent operation of a switch (Dead man’s / vigilance switch) for additional safe operation.

-Below are links to companies who can provide such products:
+Below are links to example companies who can provide such products:

 Additional consideration for pinch points and safe cabinet design should also be considered when installing a Future Automation product.